Digital Preservation Conferences

 - Courtney C. Mumma, Texas Digital Library (vice chair)

 - Heather Barnes, Wake Forest University

 - Krista Oldham, Clemson University

 - Kristen Schuster, King’s College London

 The 2019 Digital Preservation Call for Proposals closed on April 28.
 You can review the CFP here.

 An archive of past Digital Preservation meetings (which from 2011-2014 was a combined NDIIPP-NDSA conference for the digital preservation community) can be found on the Digital Preservation Meetings page at the Library of Congress.

-Information about Digital Preservation 2016 can be found here.
+Information of past Digital Preservation meetings from 2016- can be found below: